Jay Simpson: Leyton Orient

 In the 2015–16 season, Simpson started the season well in League Two when he scored the opening game of the season, in a 2–0 win over Barnet.
 He then scored three goals in three consecutive matches throughout August against Stevenage, Newport County and Bristol Rovers.
 After scoring two times throughout September, Simpson, again, scored five goals in four matches, including a brace against Crawley Town on 10 October 2015.
 By the end of 2015, Simpson scored nine goals in ten matches against York City (twice), Plymouth Argyle, Wimbledon, Mansfield Town, Portsmouth, Bristol Rovers and Stevenage (twice).
 As a result of his performance, Simpson was named the League Two Player of the Month for November.
 After scoring two goals by the end of January, Simpson went on a goal drought throughout February and didn't score again in a 2–2 draw against Carlisle United and scored a brace in a 3–2 win over Dagenham & Redbridge on 16 April 2016.
 A week later, however, Simpson was sidelined for a week, due to back injury.
 Up until this point, Simpson remained an ever-present player since the start of the season.
 At the end of the 2015–16 season, Simpson went on to make forty-eight appearances and scoring twenty-five goals in all competitions, finishing as the second's top-scorer behind Matty Taylor.
 For his performance, Simpson was named the fifth best player in League Two and League Two PFA Team of the Year.
 In addition, Simpson was named Away Player of the Year award at the 20th annual Supporters' Club Dinner-Dance.

 In the 2016–17 season, Simpson suffered a setback at the start of the season when he was sidelined with a sickness bug.
 While sidelined, Simpson was linked with a move away from the club, with Southend United keen on signing him, but the transfer move never happened.
 After returning to the first team, his return was short-lived when he suffered a back injury and was sidelined for weeks.
-After returning to the first team from injury, Simpson suffered a goal drought since the start of the season and it wasn't until on 12 November 2016 when he scored a brace, in a 3–0 win over Colchester United.
+After returning to the first team from injury, Simpson suffered a goal drought since the start of the season but on 12 November 2016 he scored a brace in a 3–0 win over Colchester United.
 He then scored again on 10 December 2016, in a 1–0 win over Accrington Stanley.
 By the first half of the season, Simpson went on to make seventeen appearances and score three times in all competitions.